cjmcv/pocket-ai/README.md

 # Pocket AI

-A Portable Toolkit for deploying Edge AI and HPC
+A Portable Toolkit for deploying AI and HPC

 <details>
-<summary>pai::engine</summary>
+<summary>engine</summary>

 * [cl](https://github.com/cjmcv/pai/tree/master/engine/cl): A small computing framework based on opencl.
 This framework is designed to help you quickly call Opencl API to do the calculations you need.